-Tailor your consulting firm to support human resources directors, CEOs, or IT leadership, for example.
-Working with a specific role or department within an organization can help you develop and offer insights into the challenges of those particular roles.
-This specialization can help you engage with clients across many industries and regions.
+Tailor your consulting firm to support specific roles or departments within organizations – for example, human resources directors, CEOs, or IT leadership.
+Working with a specific role or department within an organization can help you develop and offer insights into the challenges those particular areas face within the context of the overall business.
+This type of specialization can help you engage with clients across many industries and regions.

 5. Specialization in particular types of problems.

 Businesses across all sectors share many common problems.
-By specializing in solving a particular kind of problem, you can reach out to countless clients.
+By specializing in solving a particular kind of problem, you can attract countless clients.

-Some common challenges to specialize in include cost reduction, managing merger logistics, or increasing productivity.
-The downside to this specialization is that you’ll be dealing with temporary situations.
+Some common challenges to specialize around include cost reduction, managing merger logistics, or increasing productivity.
+The downside to this type of specialization is that you’ll be dealing with temporary situations.
 Each client whose problem you solve will need to be replaced with a new client.